nf-core/rarevariantburden/docs/usage.md

 ## Introduction

-**nf-core/rarevariantburden** is a bioinformatics pipeline that performs consistent summary count based rare variant burden test, which is useful when we only have sequenced cases/patients data, no matched control data, here we provided pre-processed and annotated public summary count data, such as gnomAD data, which can be used for rare variant burden test and can be used to identify disease-predisposition genes present in the case study.
+**nf-core/rarevariantburden (CoCoRV-nf)** is a bioinformatics pipeline that performs consistent summary count based rare variant burden test, which is useful when we only have sequenced cases/patients data, no matched control data, here we provided pre-processed and annotated public summary count data, such as gnomAD data, which can be used for rare variant burden test and can be used to identify disease-predisposition genes present in the case study.

 ## Prerequisites

 1. Install Nextflow (>=24.04.2) using the instructions [here.](https://nextflow.io/docs/latest/getstarted.html#installation)
 2. Install one of the following technologies for full pipeline reproducibility: Docker, Singularity, Podman, Shifter or Charliecloud.

-## Run nf-core/rarevariantburden with test data
+## Run nf-core/rarevariantburden (CoCoRV-nf) with test data

 Before running the pipeline with your data, we recommend running it with the test dataset available [here](https://github.com/nf-core/test-datasets/tree/rarevariantburden).
 You do not need to download the data as the pipeline is configured to fetch that data automatically for you when you use the test profile.